 Reducing sugar consumption: We welcome national efforts to reduce children’s access to sugary food and drinks, including the introduction of the Soft Drinks Industry Levy (SDIL) in 2018; which should be maintained.
 The level of free sugar content within infant foods for under 2s should be reviewed.

 Water fluoridation: Areas with higher levels of fluoride in drinking water have lower rates of tooth decay and general anaesthetics for dental extraction.
-Public Health England recommends water fluoridation as a safe and effective evidence-based public health measure to reduce the prevalence and severity of tooth decay, and reduce dental health inequalities.20 The Government’s recent Prevention Green Paper outlines a commitment to explore ways of removing funding barriers in order to encourage more local areas to fluoridate water, particularly in areas where there is a high prevalence of tooth decay.20
+Department of Health and Social Care recommends water fluoridation as a safe and effective evidence-based public health measure to reduce the prevalence and severity of tooth decay, and reduce dental health inequalities.20 The Government’s recent Prevention Green Paper outlines a commitment to explore ways of removing funding barriers in order to encourage more local areas to fluoridate water, particularly in areas where there is a high prevalence of tooth decay.20

 Review of access to dental care.
 Children should have timely access to preventative dental health checks but also to services if tooth decay has developed.
 NICE guidance recommends all children should visit the dentist once every 12 months22 and the British Society of Paediatric Dentistry encourage all children to have a ‘Dental Check by One’ or as soon as their first teeth erupt.23 Despite these recommendations, 77% of under 2s in England did not visit a dentist in 2018.12 In Wales, only 27% of practices are accepting new child NHS patients.25